vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 We needed a fireworks generating algorithm!
 I had two options here.
 I could generate ascii designs a priori and then modify the color (like I did with my
 <a href="https://vsoch.github.io/2018/learning-go/" target="_blank">salad fork</a>
-generator) easier, but less challenging) or come up with an algorithm to generate them for me.
-I spent the entirety of an evening with <a href="https://www.github.com/tabakg" target="_blank">tabakg</a> obsessively using and testing this beautiful (and terribly documented) function:
+generator, and this is easier, but less challenging) or come up with an algorithm to generate them for me.
+I spent the entirety of an evening with <a href="https://www.github.com/tabakg" target="_blank">tabakg</a> obsessively playing with this beautiful (and terribly documented) function:

 ```python